glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 [2, 4, 6]
 ```

-### Exercise: List Comprehensions
+### Exercise: List comprehensions

-Write a list comprehension which, from a list, generates a lowercased version of each string that has length greater than five.
+Write a list comprehension which, from a list, generates a lowercased version of each string which length is greater than 5.
 You can find the solution in `listcomp2.py`.

 ### Beware of Indendation!

 Unlike many other languages, Python uses the indentation in the source code for interpretation.
-So for instance, for the following script:
+For instance, the following script:

 ```python
 if 0 == 1: